 - New Offense – Indecent Assault

 A disclaimer: the information below is intended to only give you a brief summary and point you in the right direction.
-They are not comprehensive analyses of the new laws, and since they are summaries, they tend to leave out many important aspects of each bill.
+This article is not a comprehensive analysis of the new laws, and since this is a summary, many important aspects of each bill may not be addressed.
 If you’re interested in learning more, either look at the original bill or click on the link to a related article.
 This is also not a comprehensive update.
 We do not cover bills that may have been nonsubstantive, of extremely limited application, or were focused on law enforcement policy.

 The biggest new update for criminal defense practitioners will likely be either HB 3582 or HB 1325.
 HB 3582 will allow certain DWI offenders to get deferred adjudication.
 Jump to the section about the new DWI Deferred law

 HB 3582 legalizes hemp and its production, eliminating low-THC cannabis from the definition of marijuana.Jump to the section about the new Hemp laws

 HB 81, entitled the “Lavinia Masters Act,” relates to the criminal statute of limitations for certain sex offenses and the collection, analysis, and preservation of evidence of sexual assault and other sex offenses.
 The law removes the statute of limitation for sex assault cases where biological matter has been collected but not yet subjected to testing.
 The bill also makes changes to how biological evidence must be handled by the state in sex assault investigations.
 Additionally, the statute authorizes “telehealth” Sexual Assault Nurse Examinations.